-The Stock Option Plan was most recently approved by the Shareholders at the meeting of Shareholders of the Corporation held on March 22, 2019 and was accepted for filing by the TSXV.
-Please see "Statement of Executive Compensation - Incentive Plan Awards - Stock Option Plan" in this Circular for a full summary of the Stock Option Plan.
+The Stock Option Plan was most recently approved by the Shareholders at the meeting of Shareholders of the Corporation held on March 19, 2021 and was accepted for filing by the TSXV.
+Please see "Statement"

+of Executive Compensation - Incentive Plan Awards - Stock Option Plan" in this Circular for a full summary of the Stock Option Plan.

-The Corporation currently has 111,219,755 issued and outstanding Common Shares, meaning that the number of stock options currently available for grant under the Stock Option Plan, together with any RSRs which may be awarded under the Restricted Share Plan would be 10% of that number (on a rolling basis) or 11,121,975 Common Shares.
-As of the date of this Circular, the Corporation had 6,262,334 stock options outstanding under the Stock Option Plan (representing 5.6% of the Corporation's current issued and outstanding Common Shares, on a non-diluted basis) and the Corporation reserved a maximum of 1,000,000 Common Shares for RSRs under its Restricted Share Plan, leaving 3,859,641 Common Shares currently available pursuant to the future grant of stock options.
-However, it should be noted that, as disclosed below under "Approval of Amendments to Restricted Share Plan", the Corporation is seeking Shareholder and TSXV approval to the 2020 Restricted Share Plan Amendment which, if approved, will increase the maximum of 1,000,000 Common Shares reserved for RSRs under the Restricted Share Plan to 1,895,000 Common Shares, thus reducing the number of Common Shares which will be available pursuant to the future grant of Stock Options under the Stock Option Plan from 3,859,641 Common Shares to 2,964,641 Common Shares.
+The Corporation currently has 110,380,055 issued and outstanding Common Shares, meaning that the number of stock options currently available for grant under the Stock Option Plan, together with any RSRs which may be awarded under the Restricted Share Plan would be 10% of that number (on a rolling basis) or 11,038,006 Common Shares.
+As of the date of this Circular, the Corporation had 8,900,667 stock options outstanding under the Stock Option Plan (representing 8.1% of the Corporation's current issued and outstanding Common Shares, on a non-diluted basis) and the Corporation reserved a maximum of 1,895,000 Common Shares for RSRs under its Restricted Share Plan, leaving 242,339 Common Shares currently available pursuant to the future grant of stock options.